Trauma Therapy in Northern Virginia: Confidential Online Care for Adults in Arlington, Alexandria, Fairfax & Falls Church

 Immigrants & refugees adapting to new cultures while coping with acculturation stress or fear of displacement

-Cities & Regions I Serve in Northern Virginia
+Cities & Regions I Serve

 Arlington & Alexandria

-Serving Arlington, Alexandria, Crystal City / National Landing, and nearby D.C.-metro communities, I provide secure, telehealth-based trauma therapy for professionals and families.
+Serving Arlington, Alexandria, Crystal City / National Landing, and nearby D.C. metro communities, I provide secure, telehealth-based trauma therapy for professionals and families.

 Fairfax County